dinoly/trail/README.md

 Improvements
 - Resizing the trail.
-- trail behind multiple elements with one `Trail` object.
+- Trail behind multiple elements with one `Trail` object.
 - More Effects and Particles.
 - Support for nested elements.